kevinGodell/mp4frag/readme.md

     }
 });
 ```
-2. ## Create a buffer of past video to store for later usage, possibly for recording:
+## Example 2: *Create a buffer of past video to store for later usage, possibly for recording:*

 ```
 const { spawn } = require('child_process');